If you would like to support Glastonbury & Street Green Party (GSGP) in a very practical way, why not make a donation?

 Why donate to GSGP?

-Since 2009, we’ve steadily and purposefully encroached on the Tory stronghold in our area – gaining seats on Glastonbury Town Council in 2011 and Glastonbury and Street Councils four years later – taking minority control of Glastonbury from the Conservatives in 2015!
+Since 2009, we’ve steadily and purposefully encroached on the Tory stronghold in our area – gaining seats on Glastonbury Town Council in 2011 and Glastonbury and Street Councils four years later – taking minority control of Glastonbury from the Conservatives in 2015; becoming the majority party on Glastonbury Town Council in 2019!

-Since then, we’ve consolidated our position, with three successive Green Mayors of Glastonbury – Denise Michell (2015/16), succeeded by Jon Cousins) (2016/17) and Emma George (2017/18) – using our strong position to push the Green agenda; becoming the second anti-fracking council in the UK and the first UK council to ban chemical herbicides; introducing non-toxic weed control in all public spaces and council owned land.
+Since then, we’ve consolidated our position, with the election of Green Mayors of Glastonbury – Denise Michell (2015/16 and again 2019/20), Jon Cousins) (2016/17 and again in 2020/21) and Emma George (2017/18) – using our strong position to push the Green agenda; becoming the second anti-fracking council in the UK in 2015; declaring a “Climate Emergency” in 2019, becoming an Earth Protector Town in 2020, with the Green-led council employing a Climate Emergency and Resilience Officer in 2021 to help us achieve our pledge to make the operation of council carbon neutral by 2030.

-In addition, we hosted the public launch of MEP Molly Scott Cato’s ‘The power to transform the South West’ at Glastonbury Town Hall; reinstated Glastonbury’s Fairtrade Town status; instigated Glastonbury’s Neighbourhood Plan; and we’re helping to co-ordinate the re-housing of Syrian refugees in Glastonbury and Street.
+In addition, we hosted the public launch of MEP Molly Scott Cato’s ‘The power to transform the South West’ at Glastonbury Town Hall; reinstated Glastonbury’s Fairtrade Town status; instigated Glastonbury’s Neighbourhood Plan; and helped to co-ordinate the re-housing of Syrian refugees in Glastonbury and Street.